AngusMcCloy/BrightNetwork-UK-Coding-Challenge/README.md

 # BrightNetworkUK-GCC-2021
-This repo is related to Google Coding Challenge, given to Bright Network Internship Experience 2021.
-Language used here is python.
+This repository is for the Google Coding Challenge Bright Network Internship Experience 2021.

 ## Requirements:
 - Python 3.7 or higher